alexanderogle/infectionsim/README.md

 - Population
 - Network
   - TODO(alexanderogle): fix import issues (NaNs values, etc.)
+- TemporalNetwork
+  - TODO(alexanderogle): add CSV import/export capabilities
 - Simulation
   - Simulation(): base class for simulations
   - NetworkSimulation(): inherits Simulation, simulates static networks
-  - TODO(alexanderogle): TemporalNetworkSimulation(): simulates temporally variant networks
+  - TemporalNetworkSimulation(): inherits NetworkSimulation, simulates temporally variant networks

 A Person instance has a unique identifier (currently just an int) and a state.
 A Person can have a state of "susceptible", "infected", "recovered", or "dead".